PanUtils/pantools-qc-pipeline/README.md

 ```

 Where <threads> is the number of threads to run on, and the possible rules are discussed below.
-The full pipeline will run if no rule is provided.
+The pipeline will create everything except for the raw statistics if no rule is provided.

 ## Rules
 ### raw_statistics